jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 ## 🔖 Deploy and manage Azure compute resources (20–25%)

+### Azure VM's
+= SLA is combo of number of VM's and disk types used.
+- 2 VM's across 2 or more availability zones for 99.99
+- 2 VM's in availability set 99.95
+- single VM w premium disk is 99.9
+- **reserved instances** - paying up-front for specified period (1y or 3y)

+### App Service
+- For web sites and REST services
+- Multiple language\runtime support

+### Azure Container Registry

+### Azure Container Instance

+### Azure Kubernetes Service (AKS)

 ## 🔖 Configure and manage virtual networking (25–30%)

 ### Load Balancers